 This week the construction of the Menorah is given in Torah.
 Earlier the Menorah with its seven arms is described into details as to how to be constructed.
-This week’s parasha describes how it needs to be used.
+This week’s parashah describes how it needs to be used.
 As symbol the Menorah is well-known.
 The government of Israel uses it for example.
-The Midrasha of Beth Yeshua uses it as logo, see our home page in the left under corner.
-The prophet Zechariah gives his insight on the Menorah in this week’s Haftara as well.
+The prophet Zechariah gives his insight on the Menorah in this week’s Haftarah as well.

 The Parashat Beha’alotcha also treats the feast of Pesach.
 With a second opportunity (called: Pesach Sheni, Second Pesach, see 9:6-14) for those who were not able because of being tame (unclean) the importance of this feast is made clear.
 Where Shavuot, the feast of Weeks shows the importance of our response to G-d’s grace by applying Torah in our lives, Pesach shows our importance of trusting the Lord who delivered and delivers us from Egypt, evil and death and the importance of having faith in Him.
 This faith is the basis of our relationship with Him and that is why Pesach, even with a second opportunity to celebrate it, is so important.